-A $25,000 notary bond in Alabama costs $50 and is good for 4 years.
-Packages including errors and omissions coverage are also available.
-Including errors and omissions insurance with your bond ensures you are NOT held personally liable for mistakes made while notarizing documents.
-Visit our blog for more information on this essential coverage.
+Alabama notary bonds cost $100 for the state-required 4-year term.
+Packages including errors and omissions insurance coverage are also available.
+Including an errors and omissions insurance policy with your bond ensures you're not held personally liable for mistakes made while performing a notary public act.

 Why are Alabama notary bonds required?

-More specifically, these bonds protect consumers from any financial loss that results from the notary's unlawful or unethical actions while on the job.
-As outlined in the Alabama Notary Public Handbook, “a notary's duty is to make sure the signers are aware of the contents of the documents they are signing, that the signer's documents are for their true identity, and that they signed willingly without intimidation or coercion...Notaries are dutifully bound to not act in their personal interest.”
+Alabama notary bonds protect the state and the public from financial loss resulting from a notary's unlawful actions.
+As outlined in the Alabama Notary Public Handbook, “A notary's duty is to make sure the signers are aware of the contents of the documents they are signing, that the signer's documents are for their true identity, and that they signed willingly without intimidation or coercion...Notaries are dutifully bound to not act in their personal interest.”

-How to become a notary public in Alabama
+What are the requirements to become a notary in Alabama?

-What duties are notary publics authorized to perform?
+What duties are notaries authorized to perform in Alabama?

 - Administer oaths and/or affirmations